WHAT TO ORDER AT DI AN DI

 Bun Thit Nuong: very difficult to fuck this one up.
 Go ahead and order this if you’re not sure about anything else or simply don’t know anything.

-Cha Ca La Vong: (La Vong’s grilled fish) behold the dish featured in Patricia Schultz’s NYTimes best seller “1000 places to see before you die”.
-This created such a buzz in 2003 that took this specific dish at this specific join in this specific street in Hanoi (the street is called "Grilled Fish” mind you) to this obnoxious popularity.
-I remember it cost 10 dollars in 2003 in Vietnam to into this place.
+Cha Ca La Vong: (La Vong’s grilled fish) behold the dish featured in Patricia Schultz’s NYTimes bestseller “1000 places to see before you die”.
+This created such a buzz in 2003 that took this specific dish at this specific joint on this specific street in Hanoi (the street is called "Grilled Fish,” mind you) to this obnoxious popularity.
+I remember it cost 10 dollars in 2003 in Vietnam to eat at this place.
 Madness.
-The key is the color yellow and dill, lots and lots of dills.
+The key is the color yellow and dill, lots and lots of dill.
+Very exciting to see it among Diandi’s offerings.
+I think they captured some of the goodness that I associate with it.
+Note: to enjoy it on the $48 platter (Jesus, it used to be $32…).